[UPDATED: See end of article]

 Woah, slow down.
 I like all the smells and bells, but I just don’t get that much out of the Latin Mass… it really isn’t for me.

-Yes, this is a great first principle: The Mass isn’t for us – it’s for God, right?
+Yes, this is a great starting principle: The Mass isn’t for us – it’s for God, right?
 As in: Jesus established the Holy Sacrifice of the Mass and commanded that it be offered by his Church in just such a way, and forever, because there is a certain way that God wants to be encountered and worshipped, and that way is the Mass.

 Of course!
 The Mass is the center of our Faith.